Naxus28/message-board-user-interface/README.md

 # Web design exercise

 This UI was built with Angular v1.6 and CSS3 flexbox model layout.
 It translates the below dribble interface into a web page.
-The chevron icons on main dashboard and the textareas on the message components toggle hidden UI elements on and off.
+Although the UI doesn't offer much user interaction the chevron icons on the dashboard and the textareas on the message components toggle hidden UI elements on and off.

 ![alt text](src/assets/img/original-comp/dribble.png "Dribble")